 The protected lands of the Kayapó Indigenous Territories, outlined in black.

-- Develop a system of regular monitoring of border integrity and threats to Kayapó territories, and provision communities for surveillance and territorial boundary demarcation;
+- Develop a system of regular monitoring of border integrity and threats to Kayapó territories; and provide equipment, fuel, supplies and training for surveillance;

 Actions and Results